 - cobalamin (B-12)

 These vitamins are essential for a fully functioning metabolism.
-The main function of the B vitamins is to help your body metabolize carbohydrates, fats, and proteins, and to use the stored energy in food.
+The main function of the B vitamins is to help your body metabolize carbohydrates, proteins, and fats, and to use the stored energy in food.

-Vitamin B-12 isn’t found in any plant products, so it’s difficult for someone following a vegan diet to get enough.
-In general, dietary supplements containing all eight B vitamins are known as vitamin B complex, which can easily be found in stores or online.
+Tip: In general, dietary supplements containing all eight B vitamins are known as B-complex vitamins.
+They can easily be found in stores or online.

 Your body can get all the vitamin D it needs courtesy of the sun.
-Unfortunately, most people today spend too much time indoors, or live in climates where the sun doesn’t always shine.
-Vitamin D is critical for a healthy immune system.
+Yet most people today spend too much time indoors, or they live in climates where the sun doesn’t always shine.

-Researchers have noticed lower than normal levels of serum vitamin D in obese people.
-The exact role of vitamin D in weight loss is unclear.
-But a study published in American Journal of Clinical Nutrition found that overweight and obese adults taking calcium and vitamin D supplements lost significantly more stomach fat than people not taking any supplements.
+A 2011 study found that overweight and obese adults taking calcium and vitamin D supplements lost significantly more stomach fat than people not taking any supplements.

 - lean meats